DelineaXPM/delinea-platform/Scripts/SecretServer/AWS/AWS-IAM Users/Discovery/readme.md

 - Click on **Network view**

-- Find the newly cretaed discocvery source and Users
+- Find the newly created discovery source and Users